tototomate123/tuwunel/docs/deploying/nixos.md

 There is a [tool to  migrate a Conduit SQLite database to RocksDB](https://github.com/ShadowJonathan/conduit_toolbox/).

-If you want to run the latest code, you should get conduwuit from the `flake.nix` or `default.nix` and set [`services.matrix-conduit.package`][package] appropriately to use conduwuit instead of Conduit.
+If you want to run the latest code, you should get Tuwunel from the `flake.nix` or `default.nix` and set [`services.matrix-conduit.package`][package] appropriately to use Tuwunel instead of Conduit.

 ### UNIX sockets

-Due to the lack of a conduwuit NixOS module, when using the `services.matrix-conduit` module a workaround like the one below is necessary to use UNIX sockets.
+Due to the lack of a Tuwunel NixOS module, when using the `services.matrix-conduit` module a workaround like the one below is necessary to use UNIX sockets.
 This is because the UNIX socket option does not exist in Conduit, and the module forcibly sets the `address` and `port` config options.